microsoft/typespec/packages/website/src/docs/extending-cadl/emitters-basics.md

 Generally speaking, emitter options and decorators can solve the same problems: allowing the user to customize how the emit works.
 For example, the `outputFilename` option could be passed on the command line, or we could have an `@outputFilename` decorator that has the same effect.
 Which do you use?

 The general guideline is to use a decorator when the customization is intrinsic to the API itself.
 In other words, when all uses of the Cadl program would use the same configuration.
-This is not the case for `outputDir` because different users of the API might want to emit the files in different locations depending on how their code generation pipeline is set up.
+This is not the case for `outputFilename` because different users of the API might want to emit the files in different locations depending on how their code generation pipeline is set up.

 ## Querying the program